 In a large bowl, mix flour, baking powder, salt and sugar until well combined.

-Add butter and cut into the flour with a fork to get pea-sized pieces of butter.
+Add butter and cut into the flour with a dough cutter or fork to get pea-sized pieces of butter.

 Add milk and stir until sticky dough forms.